mashb1t/susops-cli/README.md

 1. **Dynamic SOCKS5 forwarding** (`ssh -N -D <socks_port>`)
 2. **remote port forwarding** (`-R <remote_port>:localhost:<local_port>`)
 3. **PAC file** and built-in HTTP server for serving browser proxy settings to Chrome/Firefox.

+Susops supports multiple simultaneous connections to different hosts, and you can add/remove port forwards and hosts at any time.

 ## SOCKS5 Proxy
 ### What it does